EXPECTATIONS FOR TREATMENT with laser for eye floaters

 7. A happy patient very pleased to have undergone the procedure.
 (YELP.com reviews here)

-Fortunately, these goals can usually be met in most cases for those that are candidates for treatment.
-Compared to many of the other procedures performed in the sub-specialty of ophthalmology, we have to deal with a wider range of outcomes.
-For instance, a cataract surgeon be quite confident that they are “100% done” at the end of cataract surgery.
-A LASIK surgeon may be around 95% certain that they are done after a single procedure.
-The treatment of floaters is an entirely different experience.
+The treatment of floaters is an entirely different experience than, say, cataract surgery where there is a very defined outcome..
 Some patients may only need one or two procedures, and some situations are much more complex and may need three or four or more.
 Dr. Johnson is usually able to predict the time of the evaluation and consultation the type, complexity, and whether the treatment of that particular eye will be relatively simple or much more complex needing more procedures.

 The Floater Doctor has been performing laser treatments of eye floaters since 2007 with thousands of complex procedures and millions of laser bursts performed in the treatment of eye floaters.
 He is one of the most experienced doctors in the world for this procedure, and particularly has built his reputation by treating the most complex vitreous degenerative conditions as well as those deemed “untreatable” by other laser surgeons.